NON EU-EEA students

-If you have any questions, you can contact us by sending an email to email@example.com or visit the open consultation.
+If you have any questions, you can send an email to email@example.com or visit the open consultation.

 As a student from a non-EU/EEA country, you can gain work experience in the Netherlands in the form of a (side) job, though the company has to request a work permit (TWV) for you.
-There’s more information on the Study in Holland website.
+There is more information on the Study in Holland website.

 Your employer must apply for your work permit.
 It generally takes about five weeks to receive the permit so the application must be made well in advance.